ArndBrugman/huepi/README.md

 If you re-use my gamut correction code, please give me some credits and let me know and I will notify you of an update.
 Thx.

-Documentation is live at http://arndbrugman.github.io/huepi/Docs/
+Documentation is available at http://arndbrugman.github.io/huepi/Docs/huepi.html

 hueMediate test can be found at: http://arndbrugman.github.io/huepi